3D Modeling (MODL) Courses

 Upon completion of this course, the student will be able to:

-- create original artwork, digitally edited images, and print-ready graphic designs using the software.
+- create original artwork, digitally edited images, and print-ready graphic designs using industry-standard software.

 - employ compositional terminology, design, and color theory to create a visually stimulating image.